Siddhantadhikari16/Weather-Now/README.md

 The Weather Now is a mobile application designed to provide users with real-time weather information effortlessly.
 With a user-friendly design and intuitive navigation, the app offers features such as automatic location detection, detailed weather forecasts, and current conditions retrieval from a reliable weather API.
 Users can now also search for weather data by entering the name of a place and instantly get the current weather conditions for that location.
 The project combines Flutter's capabilities with Dart programming, ensuring a responsive and visually appealing experience for Android users while enhancing your skills in app development, API integration, and UI/UX design.

 # How To Install ?
 > Step 1 : Open "DOWNLOAD" folder.
-> Step 2 : Open "Weather Now.apk" and install the app in your android device.
+> Step 2 : Open "Weather Now.apk" file  and install the app in your android device.
+> Step 3 : Install the app in your android device.

 # Screenshots
 ###### Loading Screen